TitoNicolaDrugman/DeepLearningExam/README.md

 Exam Date: July 2023

-For additional information see the code descprtion: [link](https://github.com/TitoNicolaDrugman/DeepLearningExam/blob/master/DRUGMAN_502252.ipynb).
+For additional and clearer information I really invite you to see the comments inside the .ipynb file: [link](https://github.com/TitoNicolaDrugman/DeepLearningExam/blob/master/DRUGMAN_502252.ipynb).

 ## Table of Contents